infumap/infumap/tools/gpu/text_embedding/README.md

 - accepts JSON batches at `POST /embed`
 - loads the embedding model once at startup
 - returns one embedding per input in request order
-- caches the model files under `tools/gpu/models/embeddings/bgebase` by default
+- uses FastEmbed's default model cache unless `TEXT_EMBEDDING_MODELS_DIR` is set

 ## Default Layout

 By default:

 - the HTTP service listens on `127.0.0.1:8789`
-- model files live under `tools/gpu/models/embeddings/bgebase`
+- model files use FastEmbed's default cache
 - the launcher creates or reuses `tools/gpu/text_embedding/.venv`
 - the launcher defaults to `TEXT_EMBEDDING_DEVICE=cpu`
 - the launcher installs regular `fastembed` for CPU mode